 - Objectives of cost accounting systems: introduction to product costing, integration of the costing system with the financial reporting system, use of cost data to support pricing decisions

-- Discussion of costing systems in non-manufacturing environments, especially in service industries
+- Costing systems in non-manufacturing environments, especially in service industries

 - Limitations of traditional costing systems; signals of problems